audunsh/bubblebox/README.md

 BubbleBox is being developed by Audun Skau Hansen (a.s.hansen@kjemi.uio.no) at the Department of Chemistry, Hylleraas Centre for Quantum Molecular Sciences, University of Oslo.
 BubbleBox is part of the <a href="https://hylleraas.readthedocs.io/en/latest/">Hylleraas Software Platform</a>.

+<a href="https://audunsh.github.io/bubblebox/">Please visit the project homepage for more information.</a>

 ## Installation

 Install BubbleBox with <code>pip install bubblebox</code> from your terminal.